BitcoinDevShop/lightning-privacy-research/src/pages/en/routing-analysis.md

 There are scenarios in which routing nodes may derive information about the sender or receiver of a Lightning payment.
 This article will dive into a few scenarios and some improvements to make it difficult to observe payments as they route down any given path.

-## Meat
+## A deep dive into Routing Analysis

 ### Routing concerns today

 The Onion Routing properties of Lightning payments provide a lot of benefits that are similar to Tor's onion routing.
 The source and destination of payments are supposed to be concealed as they are routed across the network.
-However, there are a few scenarios where routers can tell when the payment came from or is going.
-There are also scenarios where a payment passing through a single actor (across one or more of the actor's nodes) can be correlatable.
+However, there are a few scenarios where routers could infer this information.
+There are also scenarios where a payment passing through a single actor with multiple nodes can be correlatable.

 Whenever a node is paying a direct channel partner, it's possible that the payment was routed through them so it cannot be certain whom the payment came from.
 However, if the payer has no public channel open with any other node, then there's virtually no way the payment was routed by anyone else.
 The same thing applies whenever it's a two-hop payment and the destination also does not have any other public channel opened.
 This scenario happens frequently when there are LSPs involved.